Sep 302017

 Although as a psychological theory, these shared memories, instincts, etc., are thought to come with birth, I have found no indication that this theory postulates a continued sharing of experiences, thoughts or emotions in the life that follows the moment of birth.

-Group Soul – Collective Consciousness
+Group Soul, Collective Consciousness

 Although inclusive of Jung’s Collective Unconscious theory, the early Theosophical Society’s representation of the Group Soul goes well beyond Jung’s view of the Collective Unconscious as being just something that is inherited at birth.
 It expands the theory by exploring the functioning of the Group Soul during the incarnate period of the individual, particularly with respect to the real time sharing of experiences of both sub-groups and of the Group as a whole.

 In the early Theosophical writings, while incarnate, the Group Soul Consciousness is possessed in addition to the Discreet Consciousness or individualized consciousness (soul) of the incarnate person.
-The Discreet Consciousness (soul) is unique to the incarnate individual and separate from the Collective Unconscious, and is referred to as the “Personal Unconscious” by Jung.
+The Discreet Consciousness (soul) is unique to the incarnate individual and separate from the Collective Unconscious, referred to as the “Personal Unconscious” by Jung.

 In addition to Jung’s model of inheriting knowledge and species memories at birth, in the Group Soul concept the incarnate individual continues the sharing post birth of experiences, memories, etc. with the other members of its species, both incarnate and discarnate, but the level of sharing is not uniform throughout the entire human race.
-The more that an individual has in common with others through nationality, culture, past lives… even social interests, the greater the likelihood of sharing of those thoughts, emotions, and experiences of that subgroup will be.
+The more that an individual has in common with others through nationality, culture, past lives, even social interests, the greater the likelihood of sharing of those thoughts, emotions, and experiences of that subgroup will be.
 Which means, in the case of political affiliations which are a focal point of this discussion, the more that one is aligned with a particular political movement; the greater the influence of the group emotions will have on that individual’s emotions.

 Note: The New Age Movement’s definition for the concept of a Group Soul has changed dramatically from the description provided above, and seems to have moved over to a concept limited to a Group or Hive Mind as it relates to human interpersonal relationships, as opposed to a sharing of information by a common species (the Group Soul concept in Theosophy applies to all species, whether animal, vegetable or mineral).